harshavardhan24-tech/AIW-Infra-Migration/Labfiles/module2-exercise1-V2.md

-# HOL2: Migrate and Modernize Linux & OSS DB workloads to Azure (Optional)
+# HOL 2: Migrate and Modernize Linux & OSS DB workloads to Azure (Optional)

 ## Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment